We don't

 Our partners aren't visitors.
 They sit inside portfolio companies on a weekly cadence, working the live problems with management — not reviewing decks at quarter-end.

 Seven partners.
-No analysts.
+One team

 Structures that fit your company.